 (b) Number, Election, Classification and Terms of Directors.
 The number of directors which will constitute the whole Board of Directors shall be fixed from time to time exclusively by, and may be increased or decreased from time to time exclusively by, the affirmative vote of at least a majority of the directors then in office (subject to such rights of holders of a series of shares of Preferred Stock to elect one or more directors pursuant to any provisions contained in a Directors' Resolution with respect to such series), but in any event will not be less than three.
 The directors, other than those who may be elected by the holders of any series of Preferred Stock, will be divided into three classes: Class I, Class II and Class III.
-Each director will serve for a term ending on the third annual meeting of stockholders of the Corporation following the annual meeting of stockholders at which that director was elected; provided, however, that the directors first designated as Class I directors will serve for a term expiring at the annual meeting of stockholders next following the end of the calendar year 2015, the director sfirst designated as Class III directors will serve for a term expiring at the annual meeting of stockholders next following the end of the calendar year 2015.
-The director will he annual meeting of stockholders next following the end of the calendar year 2015.
-Each director will hold office until the annual meeting of stockholders next following the end of the calendar year 2017.
-Each director will hold office until the annual meeting of stockholders at which that director will serve until his or her successor shall have been duly elected and qualified or until his or her earlier death, resignation or removal.
+Each director will serve for a term ending on the third annual meeting of stockholders of the Corporation following the annual meeting of stockholders at which that director was elected; provided, however, that the directors first designated as Class I directors will serve for a term expiring at the annual meeting of stockholders next following the end of the calendar year 2015, the directors first designated as Class II directors will serve for a term expiring at the annual meeting of stockholders next following the end of the calendar year 2016, and the directors first designated as Class III directors will serve for a term expiring at the annual meeting of stockholders next following the end of the calendar year 2017.
+Each director will hold office until the annual meeting of stockholders at which that director's term expires and, the foregoing notwithstanding, each director will serve until his or her successor shall have been duly elected and qualified or until his or her earlier death, resignation or removal.